What is Epinephrine?

 Healthcare providers and patients should be aware of and discuss the potential impact epinephrine may have on other medical conditions, such as heart disease.
 But it doesn’t matter what other medical condition is present, because anaphylaxis is a life-threatening situation and epinephrine is the only treatment for it.
 There is no alternative.

-All 50 states allow students to self-carry and administer an epinephrine auto-injector at schools.
+All 50 states allow students to self-carry and administer epinephrine in school.
 If your age-appropriate child needs to self-carry epinephrine, make sure to coordinate with the school nurse and/or teachers.

 Can school nurses administer epinephrine?

-The School Access to Emergency Epinephrine Act was signed into law in 2013.
-It permits trained school personnel including school nurses to give epinephrine to anyone having a life-threatening allergic reaction.
+The School Access to Emergency Epinephrine Act permits trained school staff to give epinephrine to anyone having a life-threatening allergic reaction.
 The law also allows schools to stock emergency supplies of epinephrine in an easily accessible and secure location.

-School nurses are specifically trained in both administering epinephrine and identifying allergic reactions.
+School nurses are specially trained in both administering epinephrine and identifying allergic reactions.
+Teachers should also be trained since they are often the first to recognize symptoms.

 Thirty-five states have passed stock epinephrine entity laws for public places.
-In general, these laws allow — but do not require — public venues to maintain emergency supplies of epinephrine auto-injectors.
+In general, these laws allow — but do not require — public venues to maintain an emergency supply of epinephrine devices.
 Public venues may include:

 • Restaurants